haberdashPI/MetaArrays.jl/src/README.md

 # MetaArrays

-A `MetaArray` stores extra data as a named tuple along with an array.
+A `MetaArray` stores extra data as a named tuple along with an array, which can be accessed as fields of the array object.
 It otherwise behaves much as the stored array.

-You create a meta array by calling `meta` with the specified metadata as keyword arguments; any operations over the array will preserve the metadata, and the metadata can be accessed as fields of the object.
+You create a meta array by calling `meta` with the specified metadata as keyword arguments; any operations over the array will preserve the metadata.

 For example: